Contrasting General Moly (GMO) and Its Competitors

-General Moly (NYSE: GMO) is one of 77 public companies in the “Metal mining” industry, but how does it compare to its competitors?
-We will compare General Moly to related companies based on the strength of its institutional ownership, valuation, dividends, earnings, analyst recommendations, profitability and risk.
+General Moly (NYSE: GMO) is one of 78 public companies in the “Metal mining” industry, but how does it weigh in compared to its rivals?
+We will compare General Moly to related businesses based on the strength of its analyst recommendations, institutional ownership, earnings, risk, profitability, dividends and valuation.

-This is a breakdown of recent recommendations and price targets for General Moly and its competitors, as provided by MarketBeat.
+This is a breakdown of recent ratings and target prices for General Moly and its rivals, as provided by MarketBeat.com.

 |Sell Ratings